-COVID and Kids: How is the fourth wave affecting German schools? | DW | 19.11.2021
+COVID and kids: How is the fourth wave affecting German schools? | DW | 19.11.2021

 "Fortunately, no school has been completely closed yet," city spokesman Jan Glossmann told DW.
 Around 30 schools, daycare centers or after-school care centers are currently affected.
 "But it's only isolated cases so far," he added.

-"We're aware of the desire of the vast majority of parents and students: that learning together and social interaction should be sustained."
-But nothing can be ruled out, Glossmann said.
+"We're aware of the desire of the vast majority of parents and students: that learning together and social interaction should be sustained," he said, adding, however, that nothing could be ruled out.

-Glossmann says he's happy to have 10 Bundeswehr soldiers on hand to support in contact tracing.
+Glossmann said he was happy to have 10 Bundeswehr soldiers on hand to support in contact tracing.
 Without external help, this would no longer be doable.
 Everything has been well-practiced, but the effort is immense.

-"Who was in contact with whom, when, and where?
+"Who was in contact with whom, when and where?
 Who can be reached, and how?
 Who's where, and how does the information get to them to tell them to stay at home or quarantine?
 How is that organized?
 Are the children cared for?
-Are the parents informed, and so on."
+Are the parents informed, and so on," he said.

-Schroeder says infections are spreading throughout schools.
-Around 1% of children are hospitalized due to COVID-19.
-It's also still unclear what effects infections could have later in life.
+Schroeder says infections are spreading throughout schools and that around 1% of infected children are hospitalized.
+It's also still unclear what effects infections could have later in life, she says.

 A study by Dresden University of Technology has shown that children also suffer more from long-term consequences of COVID-19 than previously assumed.
-So Schroeder is strictly in favor of erring on the side of caution, he says.
+So Schroeder says she is strictly in favor of erring on the side of caution.

 This article was translated from German.